phoenixlabsresearch/spark-docs/core-contracts/sparkprotocoldataprovider.md

 | `uint256` | The variable borrow index of the reserve                             |
 | `uint40`  | The timestamp of the last update of the reserve                      |

-#### getATokenTotalSupply
+#### getSpTokenTotalSupply

-`function getATokenTotalSupply(address asset) external view override returns (uint256)`
+`function getSpTokenTotalSupply(address asset) external view override returns (uint256)`

-Returns the total supply of aTokens for a given asset
+Returns the total supply of spTokens for a given asset

 Call Params